 As with all our reds, the Pinot Noir is wild fermented in open vats.
 We seal them up with lavender picked from the Ten Miles East gardens, which acts as a natural insecticide to protect from vinegar flies before, during and after fermenting.
 The wine is then aged in two- to three-year-old barrels for nine months to let the fruit and tannins shine.

 Our Pinot Noir is made in small batches – only a single barrel in 2014, for example – though we are starting to get more volume as our new plantings reach maturity and come on board.
-We make our Pinot Noir from eight clones co-fermented in two separate batches as the grapes ripen to maximise the beautiful fruit and acid balance and add complexity.
+We make our Pinot Noir from seven clones co-fermented in several separate batches as the grapes ripen to maximise the beautiful fruit and acid balance and add complexity.

 Clones BVRC 30, 1125 and 1654

 Our Syrah vines were planted in 2005 and 2006 on incredibly hard and inhospitable soil, which is 80 per cent stony quartz.
 That means they’re forced to struggle like the Syrah vines of France’s Northern Rhône wine region.

 We’ve also been slowly winding back irrigation, forcing the roots to dig deep into the water table so the vines can better tolerate South Australia’s hot summer days.
 Our Syrah vines are now so low yielding that if we were to make a decision based on economics alone, we’d probably rip them out.
 We make only one or two barrels a year, that’s it.

 But the resulting wine?
 Wow.
 This is not your traditionally big and bold Barossa-style Shiraz.
 Instead, our Syrah is more feminine and delicate, less boozy – more like the Syrah wines of Saint-Joseph, which Taiita’s been enjoying a lot of lately.

 We wild ferment in open vats after a cold start, then finish it in a careful mix of new and older barrels to let the fruit sing.